CPK Insurance

 • Commercial auto minimum liability in District of Columbia is $25,000/$50,000/$10,000, so septic service fleets should verify that vehicle coverage meets or exceeds that floor.

-• District of Columbia requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how a septic service contractor qualifies for job sites and rental space.
+• Most commercial leases in District of Columbia require proof of general liability coverage, which can affect how a septic service contractor qualifies for job sites and rental space.

 • Quote requests in District of Columbia should account for whether the business uses hired auto or non-owned auto exposure in addition to owned service vehicles.